Why Is My Dirt Bike Leaking Gas? How To Fix It

-Gas can come out the carb overflow when the bike is close to an upright position.
+Gas can come out the carb overflow when the bike is tilted.
 This is most often caused by a float that is set too high in the carb bowl.
 Incorrect float height will also affect jetting, so you need to fix this right away.

 Drain Screw Is leaking

 This one is pretty self explanatory.
 Although not all carburetors have a drain screw at the bottom of the float bowl, this is another possible point of leakage.
 The drain screw is a great way to quickly drain all the fuel out of your carb if needed.
 If it’s leaking, chances are it just needs to be tightened up again.
 Replace the screw if it continues to leak.